DrLex0/quake-frogbots/README.md

 13. Various smaller bug and robustness fixes, like the ability to ascend fake ‘ladders,’ and reduced risk of bots getting stuck.

 14. Created waypoints for some newer maps.
 Already available: `hohoho2`, `burialb10` and `tox`.
 Try them, they're fun.
-Also updated some existing waypoints to fix errors and benefit from new functionality.
+Also updated a bunch of existing waypoints to fix errors and benefit from new functionality.
 For instance `efdm13` is now an entirely different experience, and a whole lot more challenging.

 ### Planned